Johnson-a-hash/Investigating-Guest-Stars-in-The-Office/README.md

 # Investigating-Guest-Stars-in-The-Office
 Apply the foundational skills in Introduction to Python and Intermediate Python courses to manipulate and visualize movie and TV data.

-In these project, I’ll apply the skills I have learnt in the Introduction to Python and Intermediate Python to solve a real-world data science problem.
+In these projects, I’ll apply the skills I havelearnedt in the Introduction to Python and Intermediate Python to solve a real-world data science problem.
 The Office is an American Mockumentary sitcom television series that depicts the everyday lives of office employees in the Scranton, Pennsylvania, branch of the fictional Dunder Mifflin Paper Company.